Quantum Visual Fields with Neural Amplitude Encoding

-In response to these limitations, we propose the Quantum Visual Field (QVF), a new coordinate-based QML model that leverages high-dimensional Hilbert spaces for lightweight and spectrally unbiased implicit visual field representations; see the scheme in Fig.~\ref{Preview}-(a).
-We do not require classical post-processing.
+In response to these limitations, we propose Quantum Visual Field (QVF), a novel coordinate-based QML model that leverages high-dimensional Hilbert spaces for lightweight and spectrally unbiased implicit visual field representations; see the scheme in Fig.~\ref{Preview}-(a).
 Rather than using heuristic classical-to-quantum data encoding methods ~\cite{weigold2020data,schalkers2024importance,bondarenko2020quantum,rathi20233d}---which (unreasonably) assume that handcrafted embeddings align with the inductive biases of quantum circuits---we introduce a novel learnable energy module that encodes non-linear data priors to align classical Euclidean and quantum Hilbert feature representations.
 Our carefully designed quantum circuit leverages quantum state evolution and entanglement between qubits to effectively explore the optimal pre-measurement quantum state representations.
-Specifically, the reachable Hilbert space is constrained in QVF for stable gradient flow and relief of issues such as barren plateaus, i.e., vanishing gradients arising due to Haar randomness\footnote{Haar randomness refers to sampling quantum states across the Hilbert space uniformly at random according to the Haar measure \cite{Haar1933}}, without compromising expressiveness.
+Specifically, the reachable Hilbert space is constrained in QVF for stable gradient flow and relief of issues such as barren plateaus, i.e., vanishing gradients arising due to Haar randomness\footnote{Haar randomness refers to the property of sampling quantum states uniformly at random from the Hilbert space according to the Haar measure. \cite{Haar1933}}, without compromising expressiveness.
 The quantum circuit is measured to generate multi-dimensional signals, such as images or 3D geometries, or their collections (Fig.~\ref{Preview}-(b)) through conditioning on latent variables.
-In summary, the technical contributions of this paper include: \begin{itemize} \item[$\bullet$] QVF, a new coordinate-based quantum machine learning model for visual representation learning (2D images and 3D signed distance fields).
-The QVF approach is designed for execution on quantum machine simulators or fault-tolerant gate-based quantum computers in future. \item[$\bullet$] A non-linear neural scheme for encoding classical data into quantum statevector amplitudes.
+In summary, the technical contributions of this paper include: \begin{itemize} \item[$\bullet$] QVF, a coordinate-based QML model for visual representation learning (2D images and 3D signed distance fields).
+The QVF approach is designed for execution on quantum machine simulators or fault-tolerant gate-based quantum computers. \item[$\bullet$] A non-linear neural scheme for encoding classical data into quantum statevectors.
 Our neural amplitude encoding is grounded in a learnable energy manifold ensuring meaningful Hilbert space embeddings. \item[$\bullet$] An efficient PQC that processes entangled information within the real Hilbert subspace, explicitly designed for stable gradient feedback by bounding Haar randomness. \end{itemize}